-- There shall be one washer and one dryer for every 25 units. - All washers must be Energy Star rated - All owner-furnished "washers" in mobility units shall be front-loading. - Each laundry facility must include at least one "accessible" washer (front-loading) and dryer placed in required clear floor spaces. - Post signage that addresses machine operation, safety guidelines, and hours of operation.
+- There shall be one washer and one dryer per every 25 units. - All washers must be Energy Star rated - All owner-furnished "washers" in mobility units shall be front-loading. - Each laundry facility must include at least once "accessible" washer (front-loading) and dryer placed in required clear floor spaces. - Post signage that addresses machine operation, safety guidelines, and hours of operation.

-Free-standing laundry buildings must be within a reasonable walking distance of the residential units.

-- The facility must be accessible to the disabled.
-See the Accessibility Manual for additional requirements. - Access must be provided to this area beyond leasing office business hours. - Laundry facilities, including those within units, must be vented to the exterior, controlling humidity levels to prevent the growth of bacteria, mold, mildew, and dust mite infestations. - Washers in units must be equipped with a "drain pan or floor drain" as required by the Georgia State Minimum Standard Codes (with Georgia Amendments).
+- Free-standing laundry buildings must be within a reasonable walking distance of the residential units. - The facility must be accessible to the disabled.
+NOTE: See the "Accessibility Manual" for additional requirements. - Access must be provided to this area "beyond" leasing office business hours. - Laundry facilities, including those within units, must be vented to the exterior, controlling humidity levels to prevent the growth of bacteria, mold, mildew, and dust mite infestations. - Washers in units must be equipped with a "drain pan or floor drain" as required by the Georgia State Minimum Standard Codes (with Georgia Amendments).